 Sadly the Hero Session comes without 4K video but it does give you:

 …which isn't bad at all for such a small camera!
 Videos are stored onto a microSD card with capacities up to 64GB (with at least a Class 10 or UHS-I rating).

-The optics are made up of an “all glass” lens which gives ultra sharp images from an ultra wide angle field of view with reduced distortion.
+The optics are made up of an "all glass" lens.
+This gives ultra sharp images from an ultra wide angle field of view with reduced distortion.

-You can use the free Go Pro App to access all the modes that the Hero Session offers where you can adjust the settings on the fly or review and play back all your video clips and still images.
+You can use the free Go Pro App to access all the modes that the Hero Session offers.
+Here you can adjust the settings on the fly or review and play back all your video clips and still images.